Roberts: Ginsburg was 'tough, brave, a fighter, a winner'

 WASHINGTON (AP) — Chief Justice John Roberts says the words that best describe the late Justice Ruth Bader Ginsburg are “tough, brave, a fighter, a winner” but also "thoughtful, careful, compassionate, honest.”

 Roberts spoke Wednesday during a private ceremony in the Great Hall of the Supreme Court.
-After the ceremony, Ginsburg's flag-draped casket was placed at the top of the court’s front steps so that the public can pay their respects to the second woman to serve on the Supreme Court in line with public health guidance for the coronavirus pandemic.
+After the ceremony, Ginsburg's flag-draped casket was placed at the top of the court’s front steps.
+That was so that the public can pay their respects to the second woman to serve on the Supreme Court in line with public health guidance for the coronavirus pandemic.

 Inside, the court’s remaining eight justices, all of them wearing masks, were together for the first time since the building was closed in March and they resorted to meetings by telephone.
 Because of the pandemic, however, chairs for the justices were spaced apart.